happierday/TTP2/README.md

 3:config mongod --dbpath to set where the mongdb databases going to be, ex: mongod --dbpath D:\data

-4: install nodemon gloablly and run nodemon cmd
+4: npm install nodemon -g to install nodemon gloablly and type nodemon in cmd prompt

 5: in the browser, type localhost:8000